decentralized-identity/papers/did-authn/siop/did-authn-siop-profile.md

 }
 ```

-The following is a non-normative example of the JWT payload of a [Request Object](https://openid.net/specs/openid-connect-core-1_0.html#RequestObject) without requesting <SIOP Response> encryption:
+The following is a non-normative example of the JWT payload of a [Request Object](https://openid.net/specs/openid-connect-core-1_0.html#RequestObject) without requesting &lt;SIOP Response&gt; encryption:
 ```json=
 {
     "iss": "did:example:0xab",